Support for understanding your doing

 To activate expression on all channels, the fascilitator can use the invitation 'can you show me'.
 This intervention bypasses verbalization and invites the practitioner to show gestures, movement, sound, visual arts or role play

-Creative Compassion - Support for understanding your doing
+Creative Compassion - Support for understanding your doing ©Anna Zakharova/Unsplash

-Choose a reference picture for your arts engagement
+Choose a reference picture and get started

-Learn about Life in the Arts
+Learn About Life In The Arts

 FOCUSZART The Focusing Studio